 Dumbledore shook his head, chuckling.

-"You're truly one of a kind, Mr. Holmes," he said.
-"I must guard myself against you if I wish to keep the statute of secrecy."
+"You are truly one of a kind, Mr. Holmes," he said.
+"I must guard myself against you if I wish to keep the Statute of Secrecy."

 "Spot on then," Sherlock probed, looking rather smug.

 "All except for the robes," said Dumbledore.
 "It's not just limited to Academia, but most wizards and witches."

 "Hang on, you mean Harry being important enough for you to come in person is true?"
 John exclaimed.

 "Yes," Dumbledore replied.
 "But I think it would be best if Harry were here to hear that part of the story."

 "I'll get him," said Sherlock, much to John's apparent surprise.
 He leaped out of his chair and strode out of the sitting room.
 The remaining three listened to the sound of his trek upstairs.